constantinadrian/gm_v2_unit_test/README.md

  - #### Scope

-    Based on the strategy table all the feature were implemented in order to achieve user and owner goals
+    Based on the strategy table all the features were implemented in order to achieve user and owner goals

     - Home page - to quickly understand the purpose of the website

-    - Product Page - where users can view all products and owner can promote his products along with other brands
+    - Product Page - where users can view all products and the owner can promote his products along with other brands

-    - Product detail - where the user user can find information about the product
+    - Product detail - where the user can find information about the product

     - Register Page - where user can create an account on the website

-    - Login Page - where user can login to the his profile
+    - Login Page - where user can log in to his profile

     - Product Management - where the admin can Add / Edit / Delete Product

-    - Reviews Page - Where users can read review about different products
+    - Reviews Page - Where users can read reviews about different products

-    - Contact/Newsletter - Contact the business owner and get latest offers
+    - Contact/Newsletter - Contact the business owner and get the latest offers

     - Profile Page - Have a profile page where users can save their details

     - Wishlist Page -Where users can save the products that they would want to buy

-    - Review Page -Where users can see all the review from all products
+    - Review Page -Where users can see all the reviews from all products

 [Back to Top](#table-of-contents)